Understand Simple Flutter Basics: What Is BuildContext?

 In Flutter, BuildContext is a special object that is passed to the “build” method of a widget.
 The build method is a function that is called every time a widget needs to be drawn on the screen.
 The BuildContext object contains information about the location of the widget in the app’s hierarchy, as well as other useful data.

-In Flutter, everything is a widget.
-This includes small components like forms and menus, as well as buttons, text, padding, and margins.
-All the widgets in a Flutter app are organized in a Widget Tree, where parent and child widgets are connected.
-The BuildContext helps us locate a specific widget in the tree and understand its relationship with other widgets.
-Each widget has its own BuildContext, which is created by the build method and passed as an argument.
+The BuildContext helps locate a specific widget in the tree and understand its relationship with other widgets.
+Each widget has its own BuildContext, created by the build method and passed as an argument.
 The BuildContext of a parent widget is the parent of the BuildContext of its children.
-We use BuildContext for a few reasons: to access the app’s theme and localizations, to modify the parent widget or show dialogs/snackbars, and to build responsive widgets that work on different screens and devices.
+We use BuildContext to access the app’s theme and localizations, modify the parent widget or show dialogs/snackbars, and build responsive widgets for different screens and devices.

 State vs BuildContext